Pocklington: Entertainment and culture

 Pocklington Arts Centre (formerly the Oak House Cinema) opened in 2000 and offers "a mixed programme of film, music, drama, dance, lectures, workshops and exhibitions".
 Previous performers at the arts centre include the comedians Jenny Eclair, Clive James, Dave Gorman and Barry Cryer and the musicians Midge Ure and Steve Harley (in 2-man (2002), 3-man (2010, 2012, 2014 (twice), 2018–2019) and 4-man (2003) electro-acoustic sets only, no full rock band (i.e. Cockney Rebel shows).
 The centre also puts on "second screenings" of recently released films.
 The TV presenter Victoria Coren Mitchell used the name of the Pocklington Arts Centre for her Ormerod hoax.

-In a tribute to Munich's traditional Oktoberfest, Pocklington also hosts its own annual Pocktoberfest.
+In a tribute to Munich's traditional Oktoberfest, Pocklington hosts its own annual Pocktoberfest.
 Unlike the original on which it is based, Pocktoberfest is pared down to a single-issue event: beer.
 In the 2006 event, 19 casks (or about 452 litres) of ale were consumed.
 Organiser of the 2012 Pocktoberfest, Clare Saunders, arranged for brewers from Germany.
 Italy, France, Belgium and the Netherlands to attend the festival, which is sponsored by C & N Wines and Swirlz Ice Cream Emporium.

 Pocklington celebrates an annual Flying Man Festival with a multitude of themed events from 12 to 14 May, in memory of the showman Thomas Pelling, the "Flying Man of Pocklington", who, with a pair of homemade wings, tried to fly from the top of the local church, and was killed when he hit one of the church's buttresses.